Cysview (Urinary bladder)

 Receiving this diagnostic test with any of the following medicines is usually not recommended, but may be required in some cases.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.

 - Bacillus of Calmette and Guerin Vaccine, Live

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 Other Medical Problems

-- Bladder cancer that was treated with BCG (Bacillus Calmette-Guerin) solution in the past 90 days or
+- Bladder cancer that was treated with BCG (Bacillus Calmette-Guerin) or cancer medicines or

 - Bladder pain or